ScatterAdd/Biorythm-Calculator-PyQt6/README.md

 Python venv and a pip installed PyQt6.

 # How to Install
-Download the script into a diroctory of your choice.
+Download the script called "bio-calculator.py" into a diroctory of your choice.
 Navigate with a terminal into the dirocotry were you stored the script and start it by typing

 python bio-calculator.py